 - If my complaint is outside of 90 days and I do not believe I have good cause, should I still contact NSF with a complaint?

-Yes, even if your complaint is not found to have good cause for a delayed filing, ODI will keep this information on file.
-ODI may also use the information to assist in selection for future Title IX compliance reviews.
+Yes, even if your complaint is not found to have good cause for a delayed filing, OECR will keep this information on file.
+OECR may also use the information to assist in selection for future Title IX compliance reviews.